cosmos/cosmos-sdk/docs/docs/core/08-events.md

 where `ownerAddress` is an address following the [`AccAddress`](../basics/03-accounts.md#addresses) format.

 The same way can be used to subscribe to [legacy events](https://github.com/cosmos/cosmos-sdk/blob/v0.46.0/x/bank/types/events.go).

+## Default Events

+There is a few events that are automatically emitted for all messages, directly from `baseapp`.

+* `message.action`: The name of the message type.
+* `message.sender`: The address of the message signer.
+* `message.module`: The name of the module that emitted the message.